 What amazes me is how many ideas there are in books.
 To come up with not just an idea, but an idea that is different from all the others, is a remarkable thing.
 But every author is different, so every author’s ideas are different, and that’s what makes books so interesting.

 I’m grateful for a world full of inspiration, and for all the authors I admire, but above all I’m grateful for the creative spark that allows me to contribute something unique.

-Deborah Grant-Dudley is the author of The Lost Castle, a mystery for readers aged 11 and over, available in paperback and Kindle edition on Amazon.
-Look out for The Lost Plantation, coming soon.
+Deborah Grant-Dudley is the author of The Lost Mysteries series, available in paperback and Kindle edition on Amazon.